 It’s important to ensure people who have the syndrome and health professionals are made more aware of the symptoms.
 That way burnout can be differentiated from other conditions such as depression.”

 How Quest for Life can help

-Quest for Life can also help you through our short and longer Virtual Programs and 5-day residential program, Healing Your Life.
+Quest for Life can help you through our 5-day residential program, Healing Your Life.
 By learning strategies and techniques to manage your response to life’s events and ways to calm an anxious mind, you can regain control of your life and move towards peace of mind.
 We wish you well in managing your challenges whatever they may be at this time.

 Our Self-Paced Online Courses including Beyond Burnout, Befriending Anxiety and Healing Sleep provide self-help tools and practical, positive, easy to follow guidance to help you develop healthy habits.
 Based on a wealth of practical experience incorporating the latest research in neuroscience, epigenetics and evidence-based healthy lifestyle habits to restore and replenish.
 Help yourself flourish in challenging times.
 Start Today.